SMC-S: Housebound Compensation

 The mechanical pathway.
 Requirements under 38 CFR § 3.350(i)(1):

-- Additional service-connected disabilities separately rated, with a combined rating of 60% or more, independent of the 100% disability.
+• Additional service-connected disabilities separately rated, with a combined rating of 60% or more, separate and distinct from the 100% disability and involving different anatomical segments or bodily systems.

 Example: a veteran has PTSD rated 100%, plus tinnitus 10%, hearing loss 30%, lumbar strain 20%, and right-knee strain 10%.
 Combined-without-PTSD rating = 10+30+20+10 combined under § 4.25 = roughly 56%.
 Does not meet 60%.
 Adds left-knee strain at 10%.
 New combined-without-PTSD = 60+.
 Now qualifies for SMC-S Path B.